syncfusion-content/flutter-docs/Flutter/chart/series-customization.md

 ---
 layout: post
-title: Multiple series in Syncfusion Flutter chart
+title: Series customization in Syncfusion Flutter charts
-description: Learn how to render different types of series in a chart.
+description: Learn how to customize the appearance of the series in a chart.
 platform: flutter
 control: Chart
 documentation: ug